config-syncer/config-syncer/docs/tutorials/event-forwarder.md

 Now, deploy Kubed operator in your cluster following the steps [here](/docs/install.md).
 Once the operator pod is running, go to the next section.

+## Disable Snapshotter
+If you would like to disable this feature, remove the `snapshotter` portion of your Kubed cluster config.
+Then update the `kubed-config` Secret and restart Kubed operator pod(s).

+## Cleaning up
+To cleanup the Kubernetes resources created by this tutorial, uninstall Kubed operator following the steps [here](/docs/uninstall.md).

+## Next Steps